 From the beginning, Aloha Tournaments was dedicated to making the tournament experience more than a few games and a trophy.
 Our goal is to provide the ultimate youth sports tournament experience to every player, coach, parent, or fan that participates in our events.
 We provide a safe, fun, competitive, and family friendly atmosphere for athletes of all skill levels.
 Our goal is to have you leave our events happy, positive about the value you received, and feeling as if you have participated in a celebration of the sport.

-Ray Schulmeyer, Founder & Chief Executive Officer
+Ray Schulmeyer, Founder & Advisor

-Chris Hutchins, Founder & Chief Business Development Officer
+Chris Hutchins, Founder & Advisor

-Chris co-founded Aloha Tournaments with Ray Schulmeyer in 1999 and currently serves as its Chief Business Development Officer.
-Chris oversees all business development activities and is actively involved with the procurement of athletic facilities.
+Chris co-founded Aloha Tournaments with Ray Schulmeyer in 1999 and currently serves as an Advisor.
+Chris is involved with all business development activities and is actively involved with the procurement of athletic facilities.
 Chris is also a Partner in the World Series of Youth Lacrosse.
 Chris has been a driving influence in the lacrosse world for the past 30+ years.
 After years working in the hospitality industry, Chris began his involvement in the lacrosse business through his ownership and operation of national lacrosse retailer, Bacharach Raisin, until its eventual sale in 2004.
 In 2000, Chris co-founded the Baltimore Bayhawks of Major League Lacrosse and continued to manage the franchise until it was sold to a new ownership group in 2005.
 Chris has also coached boy’s and girl’s youth lacrosse in the Towsontowne Recreation program for 15 years, as well as served as its Commissioner for nine years.
 Chris co-founded the Baltimore Breakers Lacrosse Club, which he continues to run and coach today as one of the nation’s premier club programs.
 Chris played lacrosse at the Gilman School and the University of North Carolina at Chapel Hill, where he graduated with a Bachelor of Arts.
 Chris is also a founding partner of The Finney Search Group, working with independent schools and teachers and coaches throughout the country.
 Chris’s joy is watching coaches and players developing their skills, personalities, and character traits through youth sports and mentoring.

-Michael re-joined Aloha Tournaments in 2015 and currently serves as the Vice President of Operations, where he oversees day-to-day operations, develops new partnerships and leads the Company through various corporate development initiatives.
+Michael re-joined Aloha Tournaments in 2015 and currently serves as the Chief Operating Officer, where he oversees day-to-day operations, develops new partnerships and leads the Company through various corporate development initiatives.
 Prior to that, Michael spent several years working in the private equity industry in New York City, for American Capital and Hudson Capital Management.
 At American Capital, Michael worked on the Operations team, which provided in-house consulting services to its portfolio companies to advise and execute turnarounds, restructurings, growth initiatives and other operational improvements.
 While at Hudson Capital Management, Michael served as a Board Member for Powermat Technologies and SoloPower Systems.
 Prior to that, Michael worked as an investment banking analyst for Barclays Capital and Signal Hill Capital.
 Michael played collegiate lacrosse for Bucknell University, where he was a four year starter on the team's defensive midfield unit.
 Michael graduated with magna cum laude honors from Bucknell with a major in Business Management and minor in Economics.

-Kathy Welsh, Customer Service Coordinator
+Kathy Welsh, Communications Coordinator